2013 NCAA Division I men's ice hockey tournament

 The 2013 NCAA Division I men's ice hockey tournament was the national championship tournament for men's college ice hockey in the United States in 2013.
 The tournament involved 16 teams in single-elimination play to determine the national champion at the Division I level of the National Collegiate Athletic Association (NCAA), the highest level of competition in college hockey.
 The tournament's Frozen Four – the semifinals and finals – was hosted by Robert Morris University at the Consol Energy Center in Pittsburgh.
 Robert Morris' bid to host was co-sponsored by VisitPittsburgh and the Pittsburgh Penguins.

 Yale defeated Quinnipiac 4–0 in the championship game to win the program's first NCAA title.
+This was the first time since 1978 that two teams from ECAC Hockey reached the national championship game.

+This year’s Frozen Four was the second year in a row to feature multiple teams making their first appearances, with Massachusetts-Lowell, Quinnipiac and St. Cloud State all making it to the Frozen Four.

 Tournament procedure

 The tournament consists of four groups of four teams in regional brackets.
 The four regionals are officially named after their geographic areas.
 The following were the sites for the 2013 regionals: